HarperFast/harper/utility/Docker/README.md

   harperdb/harperdb
 ```

-Enable HTTPS, enable HarperDB clustering, and expose the HarperDB clustering port on the container host:
+To enable HTTPS, enable HarperDB replication via NATS (NATS is the legacy replication, the replication above is recommended), and expose the HarperDB clustering port on the container host:

 ```
 docker run -d \